Oil steadies as Chinese economy offsets trade optimism

 OPEC+ has been curbing oil output since 2017 to balance the market and support prices.

+In the United States, energy firms this week added oil rigs for the first time in four weeks.
+Companies added 14 oil rigs in the week to Jan.
+17, bringing the total count to 673, energy services firm Baker Hughes Co BRK.N said on Friday.
+RIG-OL-USA-BHI

-Additional reporting by Ahmad Ghaddar in London, Roslan Khasawneh and Koustav Samanta in Singapore and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy and David Goodman
+Additional reporting by Ahmad Ghaddar in London, Roslan Khasawneh and Koustav Samanta in Singapore and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy, David Goodman and Frances Kerry